prototypefund/Digital_Bargeld-docs/api-mint.rst

   The `new_coins` array contains the following fields for each element:

-  :>jsonarr base32 link_enc: Encrypted private key and blinding factor information of the fresh coin :>jsonarr base32 denom_pub: ECDHE public key of the minted coin.
+  :>jsonarr base32 link_enc: Encrypted private key and blinding factor information of the fresh coin :>jsonarr base32 denom_pub: RSA public key of the minted coin.
   :>jsonarr base32 ev_sig: Mint's blinded signature over the minted coin.

   **Error Response: Unknown key**: